-Tailor says being reasonable with expectations and listening to the advice of legal counsel will lower court costs, while causing less stress for any children involved.
+Tailor says being reasonable with expectations and listening to the advice of legal counsel will lower court costs.

 “Family lawyers deal with bickering parents day in and day out,” she says.
 “While the advice we give you is not necessarily what you want to hear, it’s probably the advice you need to hear.”